stefzeer/Bash-script/README.md

 debesap006
 dedchan011
 dedchan012

+After the script completes it's job, it will umount /mnt.

 If you need backups from different servers to be targetted by the script, please send an email to s.simeonov@kostal.com.